 Pilot study proposals are evaluated according to guidelines and the nine (9) point scoring rubric used in reviews of research proposals submitted to the NIH (where 1 is the "best" score and 9 is the "worst").
 Each reviewer's critique includes evaluations of a proposal's 1) Significance, 2) Innovation, 3) Approach, 4) Investigator(s), and 5) Environment.
 An added 6th component of the critique is the reviewer's opinion of the proposal's potential for facilitating future research.
 Based on her/his assessments of these six (6) factors, the review provides an assessment of the proposed study's Overall Impact, also assigning it a score between 1 and 9.
-Each reviewer completes written critiques of the assigned proposals.
-The top 50% of applications are discussed during a meeting attended by the local reviewers.
-After the meeting, the Program Leader ranks the proposals based on their mean final Overall Impact scores and submits the results of the process to the SNPRC Director.
+Each reviewer completes written critiques of the assigned proposals and the written critiques are provided to the applicants once funding decisions are made.